Chicago Artisan Market

 Food, Fashion, Home Goods + Art

-Chicago Artisan Market showcases the best of Chicago in food, fashion, home goods and art.
+Chicago Artisan Market showcases the best of Chicago and the Midwest in food, fashion, home goods and art.

 Time: 10:00 AM to 4:00 PM

 Venue: Morgan MFG – 401 N. Morgan St., Chicago

 Buy Tickets: $8 General Admission in advance / $10 at Door | 4 for $20 (in advance only) | $25 with StyleChicago.com VIP Goodie Bag

 This curated market celebrates the ingenuity of independent, small businesses who channel their passions into creating one-of-a-kind products.